 To ensure these high standards are reflected across all organisations, we have recommended the appointment of an independent body to allow confidential, enhanced and digital reporting, as well as a major review of work at height culture.
-New technology has the potential to improve reporting and monitoring systems, but we can by driving long-term cultural change.
-The Government has pledged to protect European Union-derived health and safety protections immediately after Brexit, but the longer-term effects of the UK's exit from the EU remain
+New technology has the potential to improve reporting and monitoring systems, but we can only ensure effective engagement with these systems by driving long-term cultural change.
+The Government has pledged to protect European Union-derived health and safety protections immediately after Brexit, but the longer-term effects of the UK's exit from the EU remain unclear.